-- a the trading income arising directly or indirectly through or from the branch; - b income from property or rights used by or held by or for the branch; and - c gains that, but for the Corporation Tax Acts, would be chargeable to capital gains tax (CGT) in the case of a company not resident in Ireland.
+- the trading income arising directly or indirectly through or from the branch; - 2. income from property or rights used by or held by or for the branch; and - 3. gains that, but for the Corporation Tax Acts, would be chargeable to capital gains tax (CGT) in the case of a company not resident in Ireland.